 As the winters get shorter, we plant our garlic later.
-It used to be late September as the nights begin to cool and the light fades, but these days the best time to plant your garlic in the northern New England climate is early to mid October.
+It used to be late September as the nights begin to cool and the light fades, but these days the best time to plant your garlic in the northern New England climate is more like mid October to early November.
 Encouraging strong root growth before the freeze helps to sustain healthy and vigorous spring growth.
 Seeing the first garlic shoots in the spring is one of our earliest spring green pleasures on the farm.

 If you let garlic go to flower it will produce small seeds, like very mini garlic cloves - you can even eat them.
 It takes two years to produce a garlic bulb from these seeds so most people just plant cloves which produce a bulb the next season.

 Only plant the biggest and best garlic cloves you have to ensure a good genetic stock for next year.
 You can plant any garlic from the grocery store, but be sure that it is organic because conventionally grown garlic is usually sprayed with a chemical anti-sprouting agent.

 When to Plant